Naturopathic-Related Programs in Atlanta, GA

 Life University's pre-chiropractic program is designed for students who want to pursue an advanced degree in health or chiropractics.
 The program takes 7-11 quarters to complete and does not result in a degree.
 The pre-chiropractic core includes courses in biology, anatomy, organic chemistry and biochemistry, along with physics, physiology and algebra.
 Students must also take 52-63 credits of electives in science and math, such as cell biology and genetics.

-Bachelor of Science in Psychology - Coaching Track
+Bachelor of Science in Health Coaching

 Bachelor of Science in Dietetics